uwinkler/carbone-docker/README.md

 ## E-Mail deployment

-Generated reports can be sent via E-Mail if the request has a _mailto_ field with a JSON array of strings containing recipient addresses.
+Generated reports can be sent via E-Mail if the request has a _email_ field with a JSON object.
+The object can contain the following properties:

+- _to: string[]_ - an Array of strings containing email addresses to which the mail is sent.
 If left out, empty or invalid, no emails will be sent.
+- _subject: string_ - used as a subject line on all sent mails
+- _text: string_ - used as the plaintext message body on all sent mails

 The SMTP client connection can be configured by a set of environment variables: